1. My Omnivox is blocked. What do I do?

 4. I have failed classes, what should I do?

-- If you have failed less than half of your courses, please contact the student coordinator of your program (by mio or in person).
+- If you have failed less than half of your courses, please contact the student coordinator of your department (by mio or in person).
 They will be able to explain the impact on your progression and your options.

 5. I want to change programs.

-From semester 2 onwards, contact the student coordinator of your school (by mio or in person).
+From semester 2 onwards, contact the student coordinator of your department (by mio or in person).
 The steps to follow and the impacts of this change will be explained to you at that time.

 6. I have questions about my progression chart.